DATA PROTECTION NOTICE

 - the right to object to your personal data being processed (if the lawful basis for processing your personal information is the legitimate interest of the Centaur Group), for example, for marketing;

-- The right to object to any automated decision making, where applicable;
+- the right to object to any automated decision making, where applicable;

-- the right to require certain aspects of your personal data to be transferred to you or a third party (in certain
+- the right to require certain aspects of your personal data to be transferred to you or a third party (in certain circumstances).

 Your rights can be exercised by contacting our Data Protection Officer using the contact details given above.